-I like to cook and bake mango recipe during its peak season and we are fast approaching the peak in the next few weeks.
+I like to cook and bake mango recipes during its peak season and we are fast approaching the peak in the next few weeks.
 Mango is not a rare ingredient in Simple Sumptuous Cooking.
 I have posted several recipes with mango in the past and you can check them out here.
+Mango Rice pudding, and Mango rice.

 Today's recipe is a modified version of a mango bread recipe that I shared exactly a year ago.
 I am replacing the organic sugar with dates and all-purpose flour with wheat flour.

-There is no compromise in the luscious moist flavor or the aroma from mangoes.
+There is no compromise in the luscious moist flavor or the aroma of mangoes.
 It has a perfect balance of fluffiness and density, with a golden hue that brightens up dining tables!

 Once you gather up the ingredients, the procedure is as simple as whisking and baking.
-As always, I have not used any egg for this recipe.
+As always, I have not used any eggs for this recipe.

 All the fluffiness comes from the wonderful flaxseed mixture.
 You don't need a reason to enjoy this, but you do need to get it while the mangoes are at their sweetest peak.